Thermatron Michigan Mitty Might QRP Transmitter Kit

 This new kit from Hollow-State Designs is a thermatron version of the original transistor Michigan Mighty Mite (MMM), a simple CW QRP 80M (or 40M) crystal controlled transmitter.
 The original version was intended to be very simple and very inexpensive utilizing a low cost TV color-burst crystal at 3.579 MHz.
 This version uses a 6C4 thermatron and is designed to transmit on the CW portion of the 40M band.
 I call it the TMMM.

-The photo shows the assembled kit mounted on plywood with the optional 12V power supply.
+The photo shows the assembled kit mounted on plywood with an optional HV power supply (see below).
 More details and history of the MMM can be found on Bill Meara's soldersmoke blog.

 Specs